B EC 201. Theology of Business. (2 Credits)

 B EC 494.
 Senior Seminar.
 (2 Credits)

 An integrative capstone course examining the liberal arts, normative aspects of business and economics, the role of Christians at work and in the marketplace.
-Prerequisite: B EC major and senior standing.
+Prerequisite: Majors only and senior standing.

 General Education: SHAR